Metronidazole is used to treat and prevent infections.

-Take the tablets with food and a glass of water.
+Tablet: Take with a glass of water.

 Take the missed dose as soon as possible and continue as directed.